 Atmospheric Exposure Monitoring Network (AEMN)

-The measurement system of the Chair of Regional Climate Change and Health consists of a stationary air and climate measurement station, which is located on the premises of the University Hospital, and mobile low-cost measurement sensors.
+The measurement system of the Chair of Regional Climate Change and Health consists of a stationary air and climate measurement station, which is located on the premises of the University Hospital, and mobile as well as compact low-cost measurement sensors.
 The resulting air-hygienic and climatic data allow for a variety of research approaches that investigate the impact of environmental changes on health.

 Atmospheric Exposure Monitoring Station (AEMS)